nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Difficulty Level and Challenges
 The development of EduTuTu presented several key challenges:
 - **Multi-Entity Management:** Managing multiple types of entities (students, payments, classes) required a flexible data structure and sophisticated command parsing to handle diverse commands like `add`, `markpaid`, and `pie`.
-- **Data Visualization:** Creating dynamic visualizations (pie and bar charts) to track class distributions and monthly payments required integration with a charting library and customization to suit EduTuTu’s specific data needs.
+- **Data Visualisation:** Creating dynamic visualisations (pie and bar charts) to track class distributions and monthly payments required integration with a charting library and customization to suit EduTuTu’s specific data needs.
 - **Error Handling and User Experience:** Ensuring robust error handling and clear user feedback was essential, particularly for commands related to data visualization and file manipulation (e.g., handling missing or corrupted files).

 ### Effort Required
 Significant effort went into:
 - **Designing a Scalable Data Model:** We created a model that supports various entity types, allowing for easy future expansion.
-- **Extensive Testing:** Due to the multi-entity structure and data visualization, thorough testing was necessary to handle a wide range of user inputs and edge cases, particularly for commands such as `clear`, `undo`, and `redo`.
+- **Extensive Testing:** Due to the multi-entity structure and data visualisation, thorough testing was necessary to handle a wide range of user inputs and edge cases, particularly for commands such as `clear`, `undo`, and `redo`.
 - **User Interface Improvements:** Balancing the CLI with GUI elements required additional effort to ensure that commands were intuitive and visualizations were accessible, providing a seamless user experience.

 ### Reuse of Libraries and Components
 To streamline development, we leveraged certain libraries and reused components where feasible:
-- **Charting Library for Visualizations:** The `javaFX` library was used to implement the `pie` and `bar` chart commands.
+- **Charting Library for Visualisations:** The `javaFX` library was used to implement the `pie` and `bar` chart commands.
 This allowed us to focus on integrating visualization rather than building charting functionality from scratch.
 Our work on adapting `javaFX` to fit EduTuTu’s data structure is encapsulated in the `ChartAdapter.java` class.
 - **Command Framework from AB3:** We adapted AB3’s command framework to accommodate EduTuTu’s expanded command set, allowing us to save development time while maintaining a consistent structure.
 Additional commands such as `markpaid` and `info` were added to extend functionality for the specific needs of a tuition center.

 ### Achievements
 Despite the complexity, we achieved several milestones:
 - Designed a flexible and scalable multi-entity data model that can be expanded easily for future needs.
-- Successfully implemented user-friendly data visualization commands (`pie`, `bar`), providing private tutors with valuable insights at a glance.
+- Successfully implemented user-friendly data visualisation commands (`pie`, `bar`), providing private tutors with valuable insights at a glance.
 - Developed a robust system for error handling and user feedback, enhancing usability and reliability.

-In summary, EduTuTu required significant effort due to its multi-entity structure, visualizations, and user interface improvements.
+In summary, EduTuTu required significant effort due to its multi-entity structure, visualisations, and user interface improvements.
 By reusing existing libraries and frameworks strategically, we maintained high functionality and usability while optimizing development time.

 ## Appendix: Planned Enhancement